cardillan/mindcode/ROADMAP.markdown

 ### Code generation

+* Constant string expressions.
+Allow strings to be concatenated with other strings and constant expressions.
+  Constant strings passed to inline functions will be supproted as well.
 * Determine effective variable types to assist with optimizations (globally at first).
 * Temporary variable merging: after all optimizations, all temporary variables will be inspected for scope and variables with non-overlapping scopes will be merged into one, and renumbered starting from 0.
 Fewer temporary